0xOpenBytes/Publish-Site/Content/posts/intro-to-swift-charts.md

 <br/>

+## In conclusion
-In conclusion, Apple did a great job with this framework as it is incredibly intuitive.
+Apple did a great job with this framework as it is incredibly intuitive.
 It provides developers with a very easy way to implement beautiful adaptive graphics to represent various types of data.
 One thing to keep him ind however is that one chart that is missing from our toolbox is the Pie Chart.
 After speaking with Apple evangelists during one of the WWDC22 Slack Sessions they do have plans to implement them in the future.